Ludwig-Uni/Lazy-Math-Instructor/README.md

 - My [presentation slides](./Slides.pdf)
 - My [source code](./LazyMathInstructor) (split in several `.cs` files)
 - Several input examples: [Binomial formulas](./binomial_formulas.txt), [Examples from the problem description](./problem_examples.txt) and a [long term](./long_term.txt)
+- A [term generator](./TermGenerator/termgenerator.py) that can generate random terms of a desired length

 ## Usage of the program